 3. Wall poster of a landmark from home – dorm room walls are blank slates for every college freshman to decorate.
 Don’t forget to throw in a package of Command Poster Adhesive Strips so that it can be put up easily without damaging the walls.

-4. Prime Student – with you mom no longer available to run errands for you, having a subscription to Amazon Prime is a great substitute!
+4. Prime Student – with your mom no longer available to run errands for you, having a subscription to Amazon Prime is a great resource.
 You can order ANYTHING on Amazon, WITH 2-day FREE delivery, or download movies and books for FREE for the first 6 months.
-It costs $5.49 per month after that.

 For the Health Nut